dcunited001/dcunited001.github.io/_drafts/experimental-psychology.md

 would be hampered by the impossibility of running TMS simultaneously with fMRI (AFAIK)

-### Identifying Whether Someone Has Had Memories Implanted
+### Optogenetics, Directed Energy and SPION Nanoparticles

+- describe how to use directed energy to increase thermal energy in localized regions of the brain.
+  - describe how this such method should be prone to failure

+- optogenetics (requires CRISPR at some point)
+  - Any methodology with optogenetics benefits from the application of SPION particles and vice-versa. can interoperate with SPION particles

+- augmentation with the signature of an isotope
+  - targeting an individual while they are sleeping, offers the best means of "locking on" to the energy-signature emitted from their skull

+# Identifying Application of Theoretical Neurology

-The usage of such techniques would be more easily identified if:
+The usage of such theoretical neurology -- i.e. "memory implantation" -- would be more easily identified if:

-#### (1) There is some sole source event to which almost all incepted memories are linked.
+### (1) There is some sole source event to which almost all incepted memories are linked.

 If this is the case, then it's likely some neurological anomoly, like a brain tumor.
 If so, with fMRI and the right process to stimulate